interactive-structures/interactive-structures.github.io/_people/README.md

 department: ...
 email: ...
 website: ...
-image: /people/YYYY-Firstname-Lastname.[jpg|png] --> add the real filename here, it's case sensitive
+image: /people/YYYY-Firstname-Lastname.[jpg|png] --> add the real filename here, incl. its file extension, this is case sensitive
+year_start: YYYY
 ---
 ```

 - **name:** The name to display, e.g., Alexandra Ion, Yunqi "Willa" Yang
 - **role:** This field is used for sorting.
-Use of the following roles verbatim:
+Use of the following roles **verbatim**:
     - Professor
     - Admin
     - PhD student
-    - Visiting PhD student
+    - Research assistant
     - Masters student
     - Undergraduate student
     - Collaborator